approov/quickstart-xamarin-httpclient/API-PROTECTION.md

     ApproovService.Precheck();
 }
 catch(RejectionException e) {
-    // failure due to the attestation being rejected, e.ARC and e.Rejectionreasons may be used to present information to the user
+    // failure due to the attestation being rejected, e.ARC and e.RejectionReasons may be used to present information to the user
-    // (note e.Rejectionreasons is only available if the feature is enabled, otherwise it is always an empty string) }
+    // (note e.RejectionReasons is only available if the feature is enabled, otherwise it is always an empty string) }
 catch(NetworkingErrorException e) {
     // failure due to a potentially temporary networking issue, allow for a user initiated retry